The Easy Travel Insurance Australian policy provides comprehensive cover for mishaps you may encounter while travelling domestically.

 If you are an Australian resident, you can apply for Australian Travel Cover, regardless of your age.
 If you are not a resident, you can still apply for Australian Travel Cover if you are under 70 years old.
 Once your policy is approved and your insurance is issued, you remain covered for a maximum of 12 months from your departure date, regardless of your age.Back to top

-How to Make a Claim with Easy Travel Insurance
+How to make a claim with Easy Travel Insurance

 If you do need to make a claim on your Australian Travel Cover, you can feel confident that the Easy Travel claims department, backed by QBE Insurance, will process your claim quickly and professionally, to get your benefit to you as soon as possible.
-Once a claim form has been received, along with all of the necessary documentation, the claim is generally settled within 10 working days.
+Once a claim form has been received, along with all of the necessary documentation, the claim is generally settled within ten working days.

 To make the claims process as fast and smooth as possible, there are a few things you need to remember if you find yourself in the situation of an accident, loss, illness or delay: